MilesBHuff/Optimality/specification/colours.rst

 Usage
 ================================================================================
-* All elements are coloured with a ?.?.Normal value.
+#.
+All elements are coloured with a ?.?.Normal value.
-* Text and borders are coloured with a ?.fg.? value.
+#.
+Text and borders are coloured with a ?.fg.? value.
-* Other elements are coloured with a ?.bg.? colour.
+#.
+Other elements are coloured with a ?.bg.? colour.
-* Interactive elements are coloured with a View.?.? value if they are not just text.
+#.
+Interactive controls are coloured with a View.?.? value.
-* Elements that, when clicked, perform some action;  are coloured with a ?.?.Hover value when a cursor is above them.
+#.
+Elements that, when clicked, perform some action, are coloured with a
+  ?.?.Hover value when a cursor is ontop of them.